 Have you ever heard the phrase “imitation is the biggest form of flattery”?
 Well, consider this some serious flattery!
 Ever since I saw the positively gorgeous photos of Liv for Cake’s Rocky Road Bundt Cake floating around on Pinterest and Facebook, I was mesmerized.

 The cake is just stunning, really, no words.
 The kind of cake you don’t even want to cut into because it is so beautiful.
 I wanted to create my own swirl cake for the holidays… but with my own recipe and different colors: Christmas Bundt Cake.
 I even ordered the Nordic Heritage Bundt Pan on Amazon same-day delivery.
-I was so excited!

 I discussed my idea of Christmas Bundt Cake with Olivia, the genius behind this glorious two-toned cake, and she was totally on-board, even anxiously awaiting the cake to come out of the oven with me (over Facebook instant messager).